 If you fancy playing with the aesthetics of your cheese, add the Annatto as the recipe suggests but if you are happy with nature determining your cheese colour as it was intended, leave it out.

 I would be interested to know how many home cheese makers DO use Annatto.
-Leave me a comment below with whether you do or don’t and what reason you have for either decision.
+Check out our recommended Annatto Here.

 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!